 When the cement concrete base hardens, its surface is cleaned with a stiff broom, moistened in the previous night and excess water is grained.

 The base course is 50 mm to 80 mm thick of lime mortar 1: 3 to serve as a bed for tile work, this bedding mortar allows to harden for 12 to 24 hours.

 The next process is to work surface tiles such as mosaic tiles, shahabad tiles, kota slab tiles, etc. before laying the tiles.

-The next cement solution is spread over the bed mortar then the tiles are leveled, pressing them into the bed mortar with a wooden mesh until they attain a flat surface.
+The cement solution is spread over the bed mortar then the tiles are leveled, pressing them into the bed mortar with a wooden mesh until they attain a flat surface.

 Tiles are placed on the underside of the entire area before laying tiles within cement paste for proper fixing and grip.

 The next day, the joints between the tiles are cleaned by removing any slack, using mortar wire brushes to a depth of 5 mm, then ground with a cement solution of the same color shade.

 After curing for 7 days, grinding and polishing is done by machine.

-Initially, the sub-soil is well compacted then lime concrete or cement concrete is placed on a well compacted sub-soil ranging in thickness from 166 mm to 150 mm.
+Initially, the sub-soil is well compacted, then lime concrete or cement concrete is placed on a well compacted sub-land with a thickness of 166 mm to 150 mm.

-This layer of lime concrete or cement concrete is called the base course of the floor, then flagstones or stone slabs are laid on a layer of bed mortar of 20 m to 25 mm thickness.
+A layer of lime concrete or cement concrete is called the base course, then flagstones or stone slabs are laid on a layer of bed mortar of 20 m to 25 mm thickness.

-Flagstone laying is initiated with two opposite corners that lie diagonally and the laying of the flagstone is brought from either side for proper or correct leveling with a string drawn between the two cornerstone slabs.
+Flagstone laying is initiated from two opposite corners that are diagonally and flagstones are brought from either side for proper or correct leveling with a string drawn between two cornerstone slabs.

 To keep the stone slab in the proper position, other pieces of flagstone are placed in relation to the level of the stretched wire, a piece of the wooden rectangular batten is used.